FoalTS/foal/docs/tutorials/multi-user-todo-list/6-todos-and-ownership.md

 > The `Context` object contains three properties:
 > - the express [request object](https://expressjs.com/en/4x/api.html#req),
-> - an empty object called `state` that you can use to forward information between hooks,
+> - an empty object called `state` which can be used to share data between hooks,
+> - a `session` object,
 > - and the `user` object that is defined if a user logged in.

 Refresh the todo-list page.
 You should only see the todos of the user with whom you logged in.